Travel Update: COVID-19

 - If unwell, avoid contact with others.
 Consider deferring travel and seek healthcare advice.

-- Exercise personal responsibility for social distancing measures (stay more than 1.5 metres from people).
+- Exercise personal responsibility for social distancing measures.

 If you are feeling unwell or want more information on the recommended personal control measures, visit www.health.gov.au.

-Thank you for your understanding and continued support during these tough times.
+Thank you for your understanding and continued support during these challenging times.